zappala/cedarhills-blog/content/candidate-questions.md

   up the phone and make calls to residents (we do a good job getting candidates names out there during campaign season, I don’t see why it would be impossible to get the issues out there as well)

+**Ben Bailey**: Word of mouth and social media are great mediums for communication.
+I feel that a city sponsored FB page could be a great way to get information out.

 ## Question 11